 100 Boutique Living

 For those of you planning on spending 2 days in Rabat, Malta or more, there’s no better option for a place to stay than 100 Boutique Living.
-Situated less than 5 minutes from St Paul’s Church this family-run quaint boutique hotel in Rabat, Malta is the perfect accommodation for a relaxing and luxurious stay.
+Situated less than 5 minutes from St Paul’s Church, this family-run quaint boutique hotel in Rabat is the perfect accommodation for a relaxing and luxurious stay.

-We stayed in the Superior Room 3 which was absolutely stunning with beautiful modern amenities and a classic feel to the decor.
-The large king size bed was extremely comfortable after a long day of walking and opposite the bed was a free-standing bath that we took advantage of with our complimentary bottle of wine.
+We stayed in the Superior Room 3 which is absolutely stunning with beautiful modern amenities and a classic feel to the decor.
+The large king size bed was extremely comfortable after a long day of walking and opposite the bed is a free-standing bath.
 The room is very spacious as well with a wardrobe, writing desk, TV, and a large terrace to sit out on.
-The bathroom was a highlight for me though, with double basins and shower heads so there’s no need to share anything!
+The bathroom was a highlight for me though, with double basins and shower heads so there’s no need to share anything.

 If you have any questions about whether Rabat is worth visiting, where to stay in Rabat, or where to grab something to eat please feel free to reach out via email, on Instagram, or in the comments section below.
 Regardless of how long you choose to stay in Rabat, Malta you’ll have an incredible experience in this small town.